przlplx/IntuneDocs/intune/app-configuration-policies-use-ios.md

 ### Tokens used in the property list

-Additionally, Intune supports the following token types in the property list:
+Additionally, Intune supports the following token types in the property list.
+Other custom key/value pairs are not supported."
 - \{\{userprincipalname\}\}—for example, **John@contoso.com**
 - \{\{mail\}\}—for example, **John@contoso.com**
 - \{\{partialupn\}\}—for example, **John**